duckietown/docs-AIDO/book/AIDO/10_challenges/05_other.md

 ## Eligibility

-Employees and affiliates of nuTonomy and Amazon AWS are ineligible from participation in the competition.
-Employees and affiliates of nuTonomy and Amazon AWS may submit baseline solutions that will be reported in a special leaderboard.
+Employees and affiliates of Motional/SwissRe are ineligible from participation in the competition.
+Employees and affiliates of Motional/SwissRe may submit baseline solutions that will be reported in a special leaderboard.

-Students of ETH Zurich, Georgia Tech, NCTU, Tsinghua, UCLA, TTIC, are eligible to participate in the competition as part of coursework, if they do not work in the organization of the competition.
+Students of ETH Zürich and TTIC, are eligible to participate in the competition as part of coursework, if they do not work in the organization of the competition.

 ## Intellectual property